the-bootcamp-project/Web-Application-with-IPFS-Svelte-TypeScript-Webpack/README.md

 Run the following:

+- `yarn run format` to prettier the source-code
 - `yarn run lint` to start read-only linting from js, ts and svelte files.
+- `yarn run lint:svelte` to start linting for Svelte Components
 - `yarn run lint:fix` to start read-write linting, see above and fix warnings/errors.
-- `yarn run lint:format` to prettier the source-code

 *if you want to use npm, replace `yarn ...` with `npm ...`*